+Asking questions like this will surely put you on the success path and provide additional value to your website analysis reports.
 Top converting demographic segments allow you to see on which users you should focus your marketing and promotional efforts, such as creating articles and blog posts that fit only the highest converting user gender and age groups or target only those specific demographic segments in your advertising campaigns.

 To view the top converting demographic segments, you need to go to Audience -> Demographics -> Gender and to select “Age” as the second dimension.